by Heather Engel, Sera-Brynn Chief Strategy Officer

 How We Can Help

 Just have a few questions or moderate assistance?
 We offer affordable consulting packages in minimal hour blocks.
 Need to full gamut of risk assessment and documentation development?
 Our service offering is deliverables based to assist with cost recovery.
-Want to do it yourself?
-We developed Carver to make our analysts more efficient and now subscriptions are available on a limited basis.
-Need to know who to call if you suspect a breach?
-Sera-Brynn offers a subscription service for IR and forensics.
+Sera-Brynn offers a subscription service for IR and forensics as well.

 I spent many years supporting the DoD and Navy information assurance efforts, and the best way to prepare is to show continued progress.
 Sera-Brynn has tools, resources, and a team that is world-renowned for our work in this space.
 Schedule a consult with us and we’ll help you figure out the best path for your business.